The Historic Carnegie Quarry

 While many fossil sites are found by chance, paleontologists often have to rely on more than just luck if they want to find something worthwhile.
 When deciding where to look, a good understanding of geology is critical.
 This was just as true for Earl Douglass back in 1909.
 Thankfully, many of the key principles of geology were already established by the early 1900s.
 Just like paleontologists today, Douglass needed to find an area with some very specific characteristics if he wanted to find a dinosaur worthy of display in the Carnegie Museum.

 Even in Douglass's time, dinosaur bones had only ever been found in rocks dating to the Mesozoic Era (about 252 to 66 million years ago).
-Since the museum wanted a big dinosaur, Douglass was hoping to find a sauropod (a long-necked long-tailed plant eater).
+Since the museum wanted a big dinosaur, Douglass was hoping to find a sauropod (a long-necked, long-tailed plant eater).
 The largest sauropods had only ever been found in rocks dating to the Jurassic and Cretacious periods.
 They also lived on land, so that ruled out any rock layers that had formed from ocean sediments or inland seas.
 The best-preserved fossils typically form from ancient groundwater bringing minerals into the bone.
 Armed with this information, Douglass had a pretty good hunch for where he could find the bones he was looking for.
-Thankfully, an area where he had worked before met this description exactly: northeastern Utah.
+Fortunately, an area where he had worked before met this description exactly: northeastern Utah.

 Discovery Day: August 17, 1909